No-Regret Learning in Partially-Informed Auctions: General Masking Functions

-We begin with a general setting where in each round, an item $\vx_t$ is drawn from an unknown distribution $\cP$ and a published price $p_t$ is drawn from some fixed unknown distribution.
+We next consider a more general setting where in each round, an item $\vx_t$ is drawn from an unknown distribution $\cP$ and a published price $p_t$ is drawn from some fixed unknown distribution.
 We study the case where the masking function is an arbitrary mapping $h: \cX \to [n]$.
 In this setting, is there a no-regret strategy that the buyer can use?

 We answer this question in the affirmative, building on the classical \expalg algorithm~\citep{beygelzimer2011contextual}.
 Out of the box, \expalg has per-round runtime that is exponential in $n$, but we exploit the structure of our problem setting to obtain a polynomial per-round runtime.
-We prove that this algorithm has a regret bound of $\tilde O(\sqrt{Tn})$ with high probability.
+We prove that this algorithm has a regret bound of $\cO(\sqrt{T(n\log \nicefrac{T}{n} + \log \nicefrac{1}{\delta})})$ with probability at least $1-\delta$.